 Images are based upon size, format and the src attribute.
 As it comes to Image Size, try to keep them as small as possible for reduced loading time.
 There are image editing tools to do the same and then there is image format.
 For the same, JPEG is the best, apart from PNG.
 It’s best to avoid BMPs and TIFFs.
 In terms of src attribute, you must ensure that the code is right as well and you must avoid empty image src codes.

-Conclusion: While some of these tips are easy to execute, but then there are others will need technical expertise and in that case you can take help of the web design and development service provider, who know well how to utilize the resources.
+While some of these tips are easy to execute, but then there are others who will need technical expertise and in that case, you can take the help of the web design and development service provider, who knows well how to utilize the resources.